 Frequently asked questions

-If our rates don’t work for your budget, please reach out and we can discuss options that may make therapy more accessible for you.
+If our rates don’t work for your budget, please reach out and we can discuss if you qualify for our community impact program which may make therapy more accessible for you.

-We accept Healthcare Savings Account (HSA), and all major Credit/Debit cards.
+We accept Healthcare Savings Account (HSA), Flexible Savings Account (FSA), and all major Credit/Debit cards.

-• If you are unable to make your appointment, I kindly ask for a 24 hours’ notice to cancel or reschedule.
-Cancellations made with less than 24 hours’ notice will be charged a $100 late cancellation fee.
-If you miss a session without notice, you’ll be responsible for the full session fee.
+If you are unable to make your appointment, I kindly ask for a 24 hours’ notice to cancel or reschedule.
+Cancellations made with less than 24 hours’ notice will be charged the full session fee.

 You have the right to receive a “Good Faith Estimate” explaining how much your medical care will cost.